Bryce-Davidson/neuradraw/README.md

 ![DNN](./DNN.png)

 !!
 You will need [Nodejs](https://nodejs.org/en/) Installed on your machine for the `npx` commands below to work.
+Or you can simply open the `index.html` file after creating your DNN in `sketch.js`

 To show the drawing, run: `npx http-server ./` and open a browser to `localhost:8080`.